Critical phenomenon inside asymptotically flat black holes with spontaneous scalarization: Black hole imaging with Kasner interiors

 where $N(r)=f(z)/z^2$.
 The unstable photon sphere is determined by the effective potential

 with the following conditions~\cite{Gan:2021xdl}:

 Here $r_{\text{ph}}$ and $b_{\text{ph}}$ are the radius of the photon sphere and the corresponding impact parameter, respectively.

 Assuming an optically and geometrically thin accretion disk in the equatorial plane, we employ backward ray tracing to obtain the corresponding black hole images.
 These images are characterized by several distinct features~\cite{Gralla:2019a,Chael:2021inner}: the standard shadow, the dark region enclosed by the (smaller) photon sphere; the inner shadow, corresponding to rays that fall into the event horizon before crossing the plane of the disk; and the photon ring, a bright annulus formed by light rays that intersect the plane of the disk at least three times.
-Fig.~\ref{FigBetaDisk} in the main text shows the results for the model with $Z(\psi)=e^{0.9 \psi^2}$.
-The top row of Fig.~\ref{FigBetaDisk} illustrates behavior near the critical point $q_c$, where both the shadow and photon ring of the scalarized black hole remain nearly identical to those of the RN solution.
-In contrast, within our model, a slight variation of $q$ near $q_c$ triggers a pronounced collapse of the ER bridge in the interior, followed by a transition to a Kasner geometry with a significantly large $\beta$ that also changes drastically (see the green dotted curve in the top panel of Fig.~\ref{FigPhaseBeta}).
+Fig.~4 in the main text shows the results for the model with $Z(\psi)=e^{0.9 \psi^2}$.
+The top row of Fig.~4 illustrates behavior near the critical point $q_c$, where both the shadow and photon ring of the scalarized black hole remain nearly identical to those of the RN solution.
+In contrast, within our model, a slight variation of $q$ near $q_c$ triggers a pronounced collapse of the ER bridge in the interior, followed by a transition to a Kasner geometry with a significantly large $\beta$ that also changes drastically (see the green dotted curve in the top panel of Fig.~2).

-The bottom row of Fig.~\ref{FigBetaDisk} displays images of hairy black holes further away from $q_c$.
+The bottom row of Fig.~4 displays images of hairy black holes further away from $q_c$.
 Here, the interior geometry remains almost unchanged—the Kasner parameter $\beta$ varies only gradually—while the exterior structure shows considerable variation.
 The cases with $\beta=0.45$ (bottom left) and $\beta=0.40$ (bottom middle) both exhibit two unstable photon spheres, though in the former they lie very close to each other.
 The final case (bottom right), however, possesses only a single photon sphere.
-This suggests that the interior features of hairy black holes cannot evidently be reflected in their exterior observational properties.
-Moreover, we observe a critical scaling for the photon‑sphere radius $r_{\text{ph}}(q)$ near $q_c$:
+Our analysis indicates that the drastic near-threshold variation in the interior Kasner parameter $\beta$ does not produce correspondingly dramatic changes in the exterior photon sphere or shadow near $q_c$.
+Instead, the photon-sphere radius exhibits a simple linear scaling

-Two respectively examples are shown in Fig.~\ref{FigCriticalRph}.
+analogous to but distinct from the interior $\beta$ scaling.
+Two examples are shown in Fig.~\ref{FigCriticalRph} respectively.
 Other scalarized-connected-type models have the same scaling behavior.